 The Opel Omega A was manufactured from 1986 to 1993 and succeeded by the Omega B1.
 This was subsequently replaced by the Omega B2 in 1999.
 The difference between the various generations lies mainly in the engine block.
 This was completely new in the B1 and was then refurbished for the B2.
 Also, new gadgets were added all the time so that the Opel Omega remained a very luxurious car for a long time and moved with his time.
 As a result, enough of these strong cars are still driving around on the roads.
 The windscreen replacement of the Opel Omega is also still possible.

 The price of replacing an Opel Omega windscreen varies.
 This depends in part on the generation and any additions.
 In all cases, however, you can count on us for the lowest price, thanks to the after market car windows that you can order from us.
 Unlike automotive glass that can be fitted to brand dealers, these do not have a brand logo.
 However, it also allows them to be sold by non-brand dealers.
 Because of the free market forces, the price is considerably lower than for automotive glass with a brand logo, as you can see in the table below.

 Year of construction:

 from 1994 to 2003

 If you want to replace the windscreen of your Opel Omega yourself, then it is an ideal opportunity to order a separate windscreen with the necessary frames or rubbers.
 Of course, you can also outsource the windscreen replacement of the Opel Omega.
-Our certified assembly partners will be happy to install the new windscreen on-site.
+Our certified fitting partners will be happy to install the new windscreen on-site.
 In that case, too, we will be of service to you with remarkably low prices.
 By replacing the windscreen of your Opel Omega you can safely take the car back on the road.
 So choose the best quality for the lowest price and order your new windscreen via us.